REVIEW OF THE DUCATI PRO II EVO ELECTRIC SCOOTER

 The Ducati Pro II Evo is a foldable electric scooter, first released in 2021.
 The design of the Ducati Pro range is reminiscent of the Xiaomi models and, as the Ducati Pro I was basically a Xiaomi by another name, it seems that they are also manufactured by Ninebot (as with Xiaomi).
 However, the Pro II Evo and Pro III have obvious and important differences from the Xiaomis (explained in more detail below).

-As mentioned, the display on the Pro II Evo is a cut above the rest and perhaps worth spending a little time on.
-Pictured below, this 3.5 inch LED screen shows: (1) the current speed; (2) the battery level as indicated by the seven bars; (3) total distance traveled; (4).current trip distance; (5) headlight indicator; (6) which of the four modes is being used; (7) cruise control; (8) Bluetooth indicator.
+As mentioned, the display on the Pro II Evo is a cut above the rest and is almost exactly the same (apart from branding) as the significantly more expensive Jeep 2XE Urban Camou dashboard.
+It is thus perhaps worth spending a little time on.
+Pictured below, this 3.5 inch LED screen shows: (1) the current speed; (2) the battery level as indicated by the seven bars; (3) total distance traveled; (4) current trip distance; (5) headlight indicator; (6) which of the four modes is being used; (7) cruise control; (8) Bluetooth indicator.

 On the left-hand handlebar is a bike-like brake with an in-built bell.
 The handlebar grips are nicely moulded and Ducati branded.
-The accelerator is the usual button on the right-hand side (where the sticker reads "Maximum load: 100kg").
+The accelerator is the usual button on the right-hand side (where the "Maximum load" sticker is).
 The Pro II Evo has a headlight and a rear light (not a brake light).
 Unusually for e-scooters, the headlight is positioned fairly low on the stem (see below).
-I'm not sure why different Ducati Pro e-scooters have their headlights in different positions, or which is better.
+I'm not sure why different Ducati e-scooters have different headlight positions, or which is better.

 Riding The Ducati Pro II Evo